 Each of these Orange County-based interdisciplinary teams plays a different role in combating elder abuse and neglect.

 The first Center of its kind in the world, the Elder Abuse Forensic Center (EAFC) of Orange County, CA changes the way elder abuse cases are addressed and prosecuted.
 The Center is made up of a team of legal, medical, social services, and law enforcement professionals who work together on complicated cases of abuse and neglect brought by member agencies.
 All coordinated services ultimately provide assistance to seniors and adults with disabilities who have been allegedly abused or neglected.
 Learn moreHaving helped other communities develop their own EAFCs, we collected anecdotes, lessons learned, and replicable tools into a manual and 20-minute companion DVD, "Creating an Elder Abuse Forensic Center: Philosophy Into Action."
-Learn more or purchase these materials here
+Learn more or purchase these materials from Terra Nova Films.

 The Orange County Vulnerable Adults Specialist Team (OC VAST) is a multidisciplinary team, comprised of two geriatricians, a psychologist, a researcher and a gerontologist.
 The team provides medical assessments in cases of elder maltreatment.

 OC VAST receives referrals from Adult Protective Services (APS), law enforcement, and the district attorney.
 Referring parties meet weekly with the team to present cases, discuss their referrals and collaborate.
 Once a referral has been accepted by the team an in home assessment is typically scheduled with either a geriatrician or psychologist.
 To understand the entire situation assessments are done in the home; this allows for the environment, caregiver and the client to be evaluated concurrently.